Tianscar/javasound-ape/README.md

 # Java Monkey's Audio Compression Codec
-This is a fork of [JMAC](https://jmac.sourceforge.net/), updated to Java 8 and removed the native part.
+This is a fork of [JMAC](https://jmac.sourceforge.net/), containing bug fixes, updated to Java 8 and removed the native part.

 JMAC is a Java implementation of Monkey's Audio Compression codec.
-JMAC is a Java library that decodes, converts and plays Monkey's Audio files (.MAC, .APL, .APE) up to version 3.99 in real time.
+It decodes, converts and plays Monkey's Audio files (.MAC, .APL, .APE) up to version 3.99 in real time.
 JMAC doesn't need JMF.
 It runs under J2SE.

 To know more about Monkey's Audio, please visit this site: